yk134/Python-Scripts/README.md

 # Python-Scripts
-Different tpes of scripts to help developers
+Different types of scripts to help developers